 We are happy to announce that our paper titled “Keyframe Insertion for Random Access and Packet-Loss Repair in H.264/AVC, H.265/HEVC, and H.266/VVC” was accepted for presentation as a poster at the Data Compression Conference (DCC) 2022.
+Later, an extended paper titled “A study on keyframe injection in three generations of video coding standards for fast channel switching and packet-loss repair” was accepted at Multimedia Tools and Applications.
 This work was made in collaboration with THEO Technologies.

 Hannes Mareen presented this research on March 24, 2022, in Snowbird, Utah, USA.
 The poster can be viewed on IEEE SigPort, and a presentation of it can be watched below (or by clicking here).
 Note that this poster presentation is targeted towards video coding experts.